What sort of help can you get?

 There are many charities that can offer different types of support if you can’t get help elsewhere.

 You may be able to get:

-- small one-off payments or vouchers for things like food or clothes
+- a small one-off payment or voucher for things like food or clothes

 - larger amounts for household goods, such as a washing machine or cooker